kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 Now they can provide authoritative retrieval-time context.

-## Skills Could Become a New Framework Distribution Artifact
+## Skills Could Become a New Framework Distribution Artifact { #skills-become-new-framework }

 The larger implication is that framework distribution may evolve.